Red-Buddha/BastionRandomizer/README.md

 * Randomize Weapons
   * `Fully Random` randomizes the pool of weapons and weapon abilities
   * `Weapons & Abilities Split` randomizes the pool of weapons and the pool of weapon abilities separately
+* Remove Cutscence
+  * Removes the cutscenes from the Bastion , Sundown Path, and Jawson Dream
+* Remove Hub Level
+  * Beating a level immediately sends you to the next level skipping returning to the hub until after Tazal Terminals
 * Seed
   * Used for creating a specific randomized version of the game, leave blank for a random seed